 The John Laing Charitable Trust (the "Trust") is governed by the Deed of the Trust dated 21 December 1962 as modified by a number of supplemental deeds (the "Deeds").
-The Trust was set up by John Laing plc (the "Company").
-The Trust was later combined with the Laing Benevolent Fund (the "Fund") which had been set up in 1932 by Sir John Laing in order to provide for hardship to staff who had done valuable work for the Company and served considerable time.
+The Trust was set up by John Laing Limited.
+The Trust was later combined with the Laing Benevolent Fund which had been set up in 1932 by Sir John Laing in order to provide for hardship to staff who had done valuable work for the Company and served considerable time.